fvarrui/JavaPackager/README.md

 JavaPackager is a Maven plugin which provides an easy way to package Java applications in native Windows, Mac OS X, or GNU/Linux executables, and generates installers for them.

-> Plugin published at [Maven Central](https://search.maven.org/artifact/io.github.fvarrui/javapackager) since v0.9.0.
-See published versions at [releases](https://github.com/fvarrui/JavaPackager/releases) section.

-> SNAPSHOT versions are not pusblished at Maven Central, so you have to [install them manually](#how-to-build-and-install-the-plugin).
+> SNAPSHOT versions are not published at Maven Central, so you have to [install them manually](#how-to-build-and-install-the-plugin).

 ## How to use this plugin